In Depth: Bones

 - Ulna: This forearm bone runs from the elbow to the “pinkie” side of the wrist.

-The UCL can be torn or completely ruptured, which causes pain on the inside of the elbow, a popping noise, swelling, and bruising.
+The UCL can be torn or completely ruptured, which would cause severe pain on the inside of the elbow, a popping noise, swelling, and bruising.
 Injuries to the UCL are common among baseball pitchers, football quarterbacks, ice hockey players, and racquet sport players due to the type of motion these sports involve.

 The other ligament in the elbow is the radial collateral ligament.
 Located on the outside of the elbow, it prevents excessive extension of the elbow.